celery/celery/docs/configuration.rst

     * tyrant
         Use Tokyo Tyrant to store the results.

+    * amqp
+        Send results back as AMQP messages
+        (**WARNING** While very fast, you must make sure you only try to receive the result once).

 * CELERY_PERIODIC_STATUS_BACKEND
     The backend used to store the status of periodic tasks.